StainlessStasis/CobblemonSpawnAlerts/README.md

 If you have any other ideas, feel free to share them with me!

 ## Feedback | Contact me
 You can contact me on Discord; my username is `stasis_the_shattered`.
-You can find me in the Cobblemon discord in #content-zone-help and search for Cobblemon Spawn Alerts.
+You can find me in the Cobblemon discord in #content-zone-help and search for Cobblemon Spawn Alerts (ping me so I see your message!).
 Or, if you'd like, message me directly.
 I'm looking to make this mod as polished as I can, so hit me up with any bugs or suggestions.